uchilaka/Hill-Chart-App/README.md

 ## Future work

-* Figuring out how to dynamically select the dataset for the chart.
-This will require a deeper look at / refactor of the implementation code in `./vendors/BaseCamp/HillChart.js`.
 * Read the interactions with the chart, and output corresponding (updated) chart data that can be used to generate an updated version of the plotted chart.
 * Publish a standalone app / extension that saves chart data locally.